mnaamani/otr4-em/doc/API.md

 ## otr.VFS() - The Virtual File System

-The Virtual File System (vfs) can be easily serialed to JSON for simple import and export to persist key and fingerprint files.
+The Virtual File System (vfs) is a volatile in memory file system which stores keys and fingerprints.
-All file system operations are synchronous and overwrite existing files.

      var VFS = otr.VFS();

-### VFS.save( filename )
-Takes a snapshop of the vfs and saves it disk on the real filesystem.
-If no filename is provided it will be saved to "default.vfs"

-### VFS.load( filename )
-Loads a vfs stored from the real file system.

 ### VFS.exportFile(source,destination, [function transform(buffer){}])
 Copies a file from the vfs to the real file system.
 An Optional 'transform' function will be passed the entire contents of the virtual file as a Buffer before it is written to disk.
+This operation is synchronous and overwrites an existing file.
 The transform function must return a Buffer to be written to disk.
-(You could use this to encrypt the file)
+(You could use this to encrypt the file for example)

 ### VFS.importFile(source,destination, [function transform(buffer){}])
 Copies a file from the real file system to the vfs.
 An Optional 'transform' function will be passed the contents of the file as a Buffer before it is imported to the vfs.
+This operation is synchronous and overwrites an existing file.
 The transform function must return a Buffer to be written to the vfs file.
 (You could use this to decrypt the file)

-### VFS.export()
-Returns a JSON string snapshot of the VFS.

-### VFS.import(vfs_string)
-Imports a JSON string snapshot and installs it as the VFS.